cardboard-iguana/cardboard-iguana.com/notes/xss-attacks.md

 eval("a" + "lert")("Hello")
 ```

-It’s also possible (and safer, though if we’re breaking into things we probably care a lot less about safety) to use `window[]`.
+It's also possible (and safer, though if we're breaking into things we probably care a lot less about safety) to use `window[]`.

 ```javascript
 window["a" + "lert"]("Hello")